Featured image of post Open Build Service

 gallochri ALL = NOPASSWD: /usr/bin/build, /usr/bin/osc

-use your user instead of gallochri ;-).
+use your username instead of gallochri 😛.

 Checkout a project